Technology Enabled Care (TEC) Support Sheet

 Desktop/Laptop computer users will need the Google Chrome web browser installed on their device.
 Computer users will also need a webcam, microphone and headset or set of speakers.

-All users, regardless of the device they have, will need access to a reliable internet connection to the internet (generally speaking, if you can watch a video online, you can make a video call) and a private,
+All users, regardless of the device they have, will need access to a reliable internet connection to the internet (generally speaking, if you can watch a video online, you can make a video call) and a private, well-lit area where you will not be disturbed during the call.

 What about my personal information?